 Born and Passing: November 7, 1918 – February 21, 2018

-WHAT LEGACY: BILLY is a representation to follow
+Leave a representation for others to follow

 I have heard many times that he stated:

 “My home is in Heaven.
 I’m just passing through this world.
 Someday you will read or hear that Billy Graham is dead.
 Don’t you believe a word of it?
 I shall be more alive than I am now.
 I will have changed my address because I will be in the presence of God.”

 Friends, can you visualize the scene, when Billy walked through the pearly gates of Heaven?
 I picture Jesus standing there with open arms, to embrace him saying, “Well done my good and faithful servant.”

 Through Billy’s crusades, thousands upon thousands of lives were changed by being obedient and preaching the words of Jesus Christ.
 Can you imagine how many crowns our Lord laid at his feet?

 Repentance is absolutely crucial for the numerous Drs that performed abortion procedures.
 If they do NOT repent and ask forgiveness they will be held accountable for every child they murdered.

 Planned Parenthood will be held accountable too.
 They take advantage of these young girls in this situation.